 The Undergraduate Internship Program offers students the opportunity to participate in current research conducted through the Research on Adaptation to Climate Change in the Lake Champlain Basin (RACC) program.
 Undergraduates will be matched with a research team working on the transdisciplinary RACC research program.
-In April, research teams will meet together at a Symposium to share their discoveries through an oral or poster presentation of their research results.
-As part of this program, students do full-time research for 10 weeks with a faculty member in one of the following areas:
+In April, research teams will meet together at a Symposium to share their discoveries through an oral or poster presentation of their research.
+Students will do full-time, authentic research for 10 weeks in one of the following areas:

 - Lake and Stream Ecology